Survivor: One World: Future appearances

 Kat Edorsson, Colton Cumbie, and Monica Culpepper returned for Survivor: Blood vs. Water.
-Edorsson returned with her boyfriend, Hayden Moss, Cumbie returned with his fiancé, Caleb Bankston, and Culpepper returned with her husband, Brad.
+Edorsson returned with her boyfriend, Hayden Moss, the winner of Big Brother 12; Cumbie returned with his fiancé, Caleb Bankston; and Culpepper returned with her husband, Brad, a former NFL player.
 Troy "Troyzan" Robertson and Sabrina Thompson were both included in the public poll to choose the cast of Survivor: Cambodia, but neither of them were chosen to compete.
 Robertson would eventually return for Survivor: Game Changers.
 Culpepper also appeared on Survivor: Game Changers as part of the loved ones visit.
 Kim Spradlin, now using her married name of Spradlin-Wolfe, returned to compete on Survivor: Winners at War.

 Outside of Survivor, Michael Jefferson appeared on the Discovery Channel show Naked and Afraid.
 Chelsea Meissner also went on to join the cast of the Bravo show Southern Charm as a guest appearance in seasons 3 and 4, before being promoted to the main cast for seasons 5 and 6.
+From 2022 to 2024, Kim Spradlin-Wolfe hosted the home renovation show Why the Heck Did I Buy This House? on HGTV.
+In 2026, Spradlin-Wolfe and Meissner competed on the HGTV show Rock the Block.